renatopavlic/serapion-task/README.md

 This app uses only one dependency and it's axios.
 I have tried not to use too many dependencies for this project, keep it simple.

+### Responsive design

+This app is fully responsive.